Empowering Traditional Owners

 - Economic development opportunities

-The scope and ground-rules for future Treaty making will be defined by the ‘Treaty Negotiation Framework’ that the Assembly is currently developing based on Community direction.
-So if you have ideas, please enrol with us and have your say!
+The scope and ground-rules for future Treaty making are defined by the ‘Treaty Negotiation Framework’ that the Assembly developed based on Community direction.